ibm-cloud-docs/BlockStorage/replication.md

 When a primary volume is canceled, the replication schedule and the volume in the replica data center are deleted.
 Replicas are canceled from the {{site.data.keyword.blockstorageshort}} page.

 You can expect the volume to remain visible in your Storage list for at least 24 hours (immediate cancellation) or until the anniversary date.
 Certain features aren't going to be available any longer, but the volume remains visible until it is reclaimed.
-However, billing is stopped immediately after you click Delete Replica.
+However, billing is stopped immediately after you click Delete replica.

 Active replicas can block reclamation of the Storage volume.
 Make sure that the volume is no longer mounted, host authorizations are revoked, and replication is canceled before you attempt to cancel the original volume.
 {: important}